sagemathinc/cocalc/notes/final_push.md

     [x] (0:45?)
 (0:18) interact: get sage_execute to work

-    [ ] (0:45?) interact: refactor code in syncdoc so rendering output message can be done to marked text widget div *or* to output dom object (a div) in the output div.
+    [x] (0:45?)
+(0:18) interact: refactor code in syncdoc so rendering output message can be done to marked text widget div *or* to output dom object (a div) in the output div.

+    [ ] (0:30?) interact: make it so setting variables works from the python side.

     [ ] (1:00?) interact: debug/test -- make one worksheet with all interacts.

     [ ] (1:00?) interact.coffee: refactor the big switch statement in interact_control to be extensible, so can easily add something to a map and get a new control.

+---

  [ ] (0:30) disable draggable of tabs for now; just causes confusion.